JeffersonYu1/EE312H-Testcases/README.md

 The Project 6 Tester includes an autograder.
 Your score will be shown at the end of the tests.

 1. Remove the original **main.cpp** file that was provided in the Project 6 ZIP.
-2. Download/save my [main2.cpp](https://raw.githubusercontent.com/JeffersonYu1/EE312H-Testcases/main/Project6/main2.cpp) file, and place it into the folder with your **Project6.cpp** and other files for this lab.
+2. Download/save my [main2.cpp](https://github.com/JeffersonYu1/EE312H-Testcases/blob/main/Project6/main2.cpp) file, and place it into the folder with your **Project6.cpp** and other files for this lab. ([Raw](https://raw.githubusercontent.com/JeffersonYu1/EE312H-Testcases/main/Project6/main2.cpp) here.)
+Make sure the file extension when downloaded is **.cpp** and NOT **.txt**!
 3. Rename **main2.cpp** as **main.cpp**.
 4. Open your IDE and run 'make' in terminal like normal.
 (There may be some warnings.)
 5. If 'make' is successful, run **./proj6**.